Why Any Distribution-Free Lower-Bound Estimator for Mutual Information Can’t Beat log N

 2.1 The discrete case

 Lets have a look at a uniform distribution, which maximizes the entropy.
-We know that $I(X;Y) = H(X) - H(X;Y) \le H(X)$.
-I.e. MI is a lower bound for entropy.
-Now, a uniform distribution on some finite interval maximizes the entropy.
+We know that I(X;Y)=H(X)H(XY)H(X).
+Therefore MI is a lower bound for entropy.
+Given a finite support interval, the uniform distribution maximizes the entropy.
 Any spike in this distribution lowers the entropy.
 So the sampling mechanism needs to hit the spike, to accurately estimate the entropy.
 As the entropy upper bounds the MI, it can be seen how this problem directly translates to MI.

 2.2 The continues case